 Be polite at all times

-The best way to come out of an awkward situation, such as reneging on an acceptance of a job offer, is to make sure all your interactions with the hiring manager and/or recruiter are polite.
+The best way to come out of an awkward situation is to make sure all your interactions with the hiring manager and/or recruiter are polite.
 Call them to communicate your decision and apologise personally, rather than sending them an email, a text message or a social media update.

 Don’t use any reasons for the second thoughts that could come across as reflecting negatively on the recruiter or the company involved.
 Stick to concise – but honest – explanations, such as no longer being able to make a move due to family commitments, or receiving an unexpected, higher-level position elsewhere that you feel obliged to take.

-It is also helpful to list some of the positive factors of the position and the company, and to mention your appreciation for the people you have met during the selection process.
+Show gratitude and communicate the positive factors of the position and the company, and mention your appreciation for the people you have met during the selection process.
 You never know when you might come in contact with them again.

 Keep in mind that employers don’t want new hires who would rather be somewhere else.